Wonder Girl (Cassie Sandsmark): Teen Titans

 Cassie later joined some former members of Young Justice in the newest incarnation of the Teen Titans.
 Early on, she was gifted with a lasso by Ares, the Greek god of war and frequent enemy of Wonder Woman and the Amazons.
-Despite appearing similar to Wonder Woman's lasso, Cassie's expels Zeus' lightning when used in anger.
+Despite appearing similar to Wonder Woman's lasso, Cassie's expelled Zeus' lightning when used in anger.
 Over the course of the series, Ares often appeared to Wonder Girl to warn her about "the coming war".
-During her time with the Titans, Cassie also developed a relationship with Superboy, whom she had harbored feelings before and throughout Young Justice.
+During her time with the Titans, Cassie also developed a relationship with Superboy, for whom she had harbored feelings before and throughout Young Justice.

-In "Titans Tomorrow", the Titans are thrown ten years into their future, where they encountered future versions of themselves.
-In this future, Cassie inherited the mantle of Wonder Woman after Diana was killed during "the Crisis".
-She is also referred to as "Ares' champion", and is in a relationship with Conner Kent (Superboy).
-It is not revealed whether they are married or merely dating.
+In "Titans Tomorrow," the Titans were thrown 10 years into their future, where they encountered future versions of themselves.
+In this future, Cassie inherited the mantle of Wonder Woman after Diana was killed during "the Crisis."
+She was also referred to as "Ares' champion" and was in a relationship with Superboy.
+It was not revealed whether they were married or merely dating.

 It was also during her Titans membership that she was revealed to be Zeus' daughter, a fact both Zeus and her mother kept from her for most of her life.
 Cassie was originally told by her mother that her biological father had died.
 Wonder Woman knew about Cassie's link to Zeus but chose to hide this from Cassie as well at the request of Cassie's mother.
-In "The Insiders", she was beaten by Superboy as a result of his possession by Lex Luthor; though she recovered, Superboy secluded himself at the Kent farm in Smallville, and there had seemed to be a strain on their relationship until the events of Infinite Crisis.
+In "The Insiders," she was beaten by Superboy as a result of his possession by Lex Luthor; though she recovered, Superboy secluded himself at the Kent farm in Smallville, and there was a strain on their relationship until the events of Infinite Crisis.

 When the Teen Titans and the Outsiders learned that Donna Troy was still alive in The Return of Donna Troy, Cassie was among the heroes that traveled to the planet Minosyss to reunite with her.
-Having had false memories implanted by the Titans of Myth, Donna savagely beat Cassie, until Cassie was able to restore her true memories.
+Having had false memories implanted by the Titans of Myth, Donna savagely beat Cassie until Cassie was able to restore her true memories.